ivancristina/ivancristina.github.io/_posts/2017-06-05-Intercultura.markdown

 First plane, an Alitalia Catania Fontanarossa - Roma Fiumicino.
 Nice flight, but long waiting.
 Three hours.
 Thankfully there were my friends.
 And briscola cards.
 <img class="roundrect" src="/img/Intercultura/Roma.jpg">

 And now the last step.
 While boarding to the Alitalia’s Roma - Belgrade flight, there was a general excitement.
-So after a two hour flight, the afternoon of the 2nd April 2017 we finally touched the runway of the Belgrade airport <a href="http://www.beg.aero/en/home" target="_blank">Nikola Tesla</a>'s Runway.
+So after a two hour flight, the afternoon of the 2nd April 2017 we finally touched the runway of the Belgrade airport [Nikola Tesla](http://www.beg.aero/en/home)'s Runway.

 # Serbia's turn